check-spelling-sandbox/openbook-templates/templates/hotel/policies.md

 This is about the smoking or the cigarette policy in the hotel.

-- Smoking is not permited inside the hotel, guests are required to smoke cigarette outside the hotel.
+- Smoking is not permitted inside the hotel, guests are required to smoke cigarette outside the hotel.

 ## Best price policy